Skip to main content

 So for now, James will stay on the road and the family will keep listening, hearing the band?s music in movie theaters, malls and the radio, supporting him where they can.
 When the CDs first came out, ?we were out buying them in all the stores to boost their sales,?
 Robert says.

 Robert?s favorite song? ?Sunday Morning,?
 It reminds him of New York. ?Tangled? is Shauna?s favorite because she got to hear the band working on it in the studio.
-And although Lisa”s favorite song is ?Sunday Morning,? she is partial to ?She Will Be Loved? because James co-wrote it.
+And although Lisa''s favorite song is ?Sunday Morning,? she is partial to ?She Will Be Loved? because James co-wrote it.

 And for James, he says the family support is important, because it?s support from people without motives.

-?Out on the road [we?re] surrounded by so many people all the time who want something from you,? he says. ?It?s great to have such a solid family base to draw support from.
+?Out on the road surrounded by so many people all the time who want something from you,? he says. ?It?s great to have such a solid family base to draw support from.
 A lot of people don?t have that.
 I?m really lucky.?